adityatarwatkar26/Maven_Movies_Rental_DA/README.md

 ## 📌Key Insights

-- �Action and Family genres are among the most rented categories.
+- Action and Family genres are among the most rented categories.

-- 🎬A small percentage of customers contribute to the majority of revenue.
+- A small percentage of customers contribute to the majority of revenue.

-- 💵Seasonal trends show peak rentals during specific months.
+- Seasonal trends show peak rentals during specific months.

-- �High-value customers can be targeted for loyalty programs.
+- High-value customers can be targeted for loyalty programs.